dstore-dbap/LumberMill/README.md

 * module: specifies the module name and maps to the class name of the module.
 * id: use to set an alias name if you run more than just one instance of a module.
-* receivers: ModuleName or ModuleAlias of the receiving modules.
+* receivers: ModuleName or id of the receiving modules.
 If a filter is provided, only matching events will be send to receiver.
   If no receivers are configured, the next module in config will be the default receiver.

 for modules that support the storage of intermediate values in redis: